 After incorporation, the corporate compensates the promoters by reimbursing them the expenses incurred by them in the promotion of a company known as preliminary expenses.
 Immediately after the incorporation of a corporation, the Board of Directors takes charge of the management of the company.

-Steps in Promotion of a company
+Steps in the Promotion of a Company

 1. Come up with an idea or suggest a business activity